GoogleCloudPlatform/cortex-applayer/README.md

 **IMPORTANT: This repository will be deprecated on Mar 11, 2025.
-This product will no longer be supported.**
+This solution will no longer be supported.**

 # Cortex Application Layer - Collaboration repository